lkendrickd/comptia/CompTIA A+ Core 2 (220-1102) Practice Test.md

     C. Tell the customer it’s not your responsibility to answer that.
     D. Change the subject to something you do know.

-62. **[Short Answer] In the context of information security, what does the acronym “PII” stand for?**
+62. In the context of information security, what does the acronym “PII” stand for?
+    A. Personal Internet Identification
+    B. Personally Identifiable Information
+    C. Private Internal Infrastructure
+    D. Publicly Indexed Information

 63. **Which protocol is used for retrieving email messages from a mail server, while keeping the messages on the server so they can be synced across multiple devices?**
     A. POP3